-To start, go to the WP Dashboard > JetEngine > Listings to see the Listing Items page.
+To start, go to the WordPress Dashboard > JetEngine > Listings to see the Listing Items page.

-The next step is to click the “Add New” button on the top of the page.
-Then a pop up will appear.
-Choose the “Terms” option in the Listing Source option, choose the needed taxonomy in From taxonomy drop-down list, name the Listing and select to create it with the Elementor editor tools.
+The next step is to click the “Add New” button at the top of the page.
+Then a pop-up will appear.
+Choose the “Terms” option in the Listing Source option, choose the needed taxonomy in From taxonomy drop-down list, name the Listing and select create it with the Elementor editor tools.
 Afterward, click on “Create Listing Item“.

-In the lower-left corner of the screen find the settings icon and click on it.
-In the General Settings block, you should choose the Title and Status.
+In the lower-left corner of the screen, find the settings icon and click on it.
+In the General Settings block, you should choose Title and Status.

-In the Listing Settings section you can change the Listing Source, From Taxonomy, change Preview width and Make listing item clickable, which meant adding a permalink to it.
+In the Listing Settings section, you can change the Listing Source, From Taxonomy, change the Preview width and Make listing item clickable, which means adding a permalink to it.

 When you are done creating a Listing – hit the “Publish” button.